 A protocol includes a background which summarises the evidence about the issue in the literature and provides a justification for doing the study, explaining the significance of the issue.
 It describes the participants and the inclusion and exclusion criteria, as well as how they will be recruited.
 Quantitative studies such as clinical trials describe the hypothesis and outcome measures, and then under the heading of study methods describe the intervention and how the study will be done.
 Protocols for qualitative studies describe in detail the processes that will be used to investigate the question.

 Other issues that are addressed in a protocol are how the data will be analysed - quantitative studies need to specify the sample size, which is a statistical estimate of the number of participants needed to answer the research question within a specified degree of probability.
 This is described as the statistical power of the study.
 Some studies also have a health economics component, and this is also described in the protocol.
 Finally, a protocol needs to address issues of feasibility – that is, whether the study design is actually able to be completed in a particular setting, or with given resources, or in a certain timeframe.
-A number of draft protocols are available online to assist researchers, for example, the research protocol template (377kb doc) of the Mater Medical Research Institute.
+A number of draft protocols are available online to assist researchers, for example, the Guide to writing a research protocol / QA project plan (187kb pdf) of the Mater Medical Research Institute.

 Writing a protocol is a key skill for researchers.
 A number of organisations now hold regular protocol development workshops, and these can be extremely valuable for new and experienced researchers alike.
 At these workshops, researchers present a draft of either a protocol or a research concept, and experienced researchers provide them with advice and input.
 These organisations may also help junior researchers to access statistical advice during the planning stages, which can be very valuable.
 Having access to feedback from experienced researchers can be daunting, but can also make an enormous difference to the ultimate quality of the research, and help ensure that problems are identified early.
 It also makes it more likely that a study will be able to go forward for funding, and can help new researchers locate others with expertise who can help with their study in many different ways.